LD-2162

 Plain Language

-When a therapy chatbot is made available to a minor under the therapy chatbot exemption, it must provide a clear and conspicuous disclaimer at the beginning of each interaction that it is AI and not a licensed mental health professional.
-This is an unconditional per-interaction disclosure requirement — not triggered by user confusion, but required every time.
-This obligation is a condition of the therapy chatbot exemption; failure to comply eliminates the exemption and subjects the deployer to the general prohibition on minor access.
+When a therapy chatbot is made available to a minor under the exemption, it must provide a clear and conspicuous disclaimer at the beginning of each interaction that it is artificial intelligence and not a licensed mental health professional.
+This is an unconditional per-session AI identity disclosure — it must appear at the start of every individual interaction, not just the first one.
+This obligation applies only to therapy chatbots serving minors under the §1500-RR(3) exemption.

 Statutory Text